HaloPSA - SSO configuration

 This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Auvik using MPAS.
 SSO simplifies user authentication by allowing access to multiple ...

-• Datadog - SSO configuration
+• Huntress - SSO configuration

-This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Datadog using MPAS.
+This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Huntress using MPAS.
 SSO simplifies user authentication by allowing access to multiple ...

-• Odoo - SSO configuration
+• ConnectWise - SSO configuration

-This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Odoo using MPAS.
+This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for ConnectWise using MPAS.
 SSO simplifies user authentication by allowing access to multiple ...